AWS Network Load Balancer – NLB

 • operates at the connection level (Layer 4), routing connections to targets – EC2 instances, microservices, and containers – within VPC based on IP protocol data.

-• is ideal for load balancing of both TCP and UDP traffic,
+• is ideal for load balancing of TCP, UDP, TLS, and QUIC traffic.

 • is capable of handling millions of requests per second while maintaining ultra-low latencies.